 Diving in the Cenotes

 Cenotes are sinkholes where groundwater can be found.
-Through the collapsing of the limestone, they become accessible.
+Through the collapse of the limestone, they become accessible.
 In Yucatan, Mexico, some of these cenotes are made available to dive in.
 Most diving companies have agreements with the owners of the caves.
-Best is to ask how many people are admitted in a day.
-The cave where I dove was busy, but the owners limit the amount of groups so it remains fun for all.
+The best is to ask how many people are admitted in a day.
+The cave where I dove was busy, but the owners limit the number of groups so it remains fun for all.

 Salt and Fresh water collide

-Halocline is the effect when fresh water and salt water collide.
+Halocline is the effect when fresh water and saltwater collide.
 All of a sudden, during the dive, the visibility becomes less than a couple of feet, and all is blurry.
-It’s an interesting phenomen, and actually pretty nice to dive in.
+It’s an interesting phenomenon, and actually pretty nice to dive in.
 Some people however can panic, as it seems to trigger some claustrophobic reactions.
 After the first dive, our group had a majority of people liking it, but some (even very experienced) divers said this wasn’t for them.